Altha subnotata

 Altha subnotata is a moth of the family Limacodidae first described by Francis Walker in 1865.
-It is found in Sri Lanka, India and Nepal.
+It is found in Sri Lanka, India, Brazil, and Nepal.

-Palpi short.
-Mid and hind tibia lack spurs.
-Head, thorax and abdomen pure white.
-Wings broad and rounded.
-Forewings bright white with a black dot beyond the lower end of the cell.
-Two dots are found on the outer margin below the apex.
-Underside of forewing costa blackish.
-Hindwings whitish with two black dots on outer margin below apex.
+Altha subnotata can be identified by its short and slight palpi and the lack of spurs on its mid and hind tibia.
+The head, thorax and abdomen of the moth are pure white, and its wings are broad and rounded.
+Its forewings are bright white with a black dot beyond the lower end of the cell and two dots are found on the outer margin below the apex.
+The underside with the cost of the forewing costa are black.
+Its hind wings are white with two black dots on the outer margin below apex.

 The caterpillar is sluggish and is found on the underside of leaves.
 Its body is a perfectly semi-ovoid.
 Early instars are greyish white and translucent.
 A transverse olive-brown band is present anteriorly, centrally and posteriorly.
 A double dorsal series of six transparent glossy humps are visible with a lens when the caterpillar reaches later instars.
 Late instars are pale bluish green with a narrow white dorsal band.
 On the flank, there are several wavy dorsal lines.
 A yellow sub-lateral stripe is present.
 Pupation occurs in a white ovoid cocoon, which is dull, hard and smooth.